MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-use-item-cross-refs.md

 ---
 # <a name="use-item-references"></a>Use Item References

 If you buy or sell items that you and your vendor or customer use different terms for, then you can set up a reference between your terms for the items and the terms that the customer or vendor of that item uses.
-This way, the vendor's or customer's item description, unit of measurement, or variant code is automatically inserted on the relevant documents when you fill in the **Item Reference No.** field.
+This way, the vendor's or customer's item description, unit of measure, or variant code is automatically inserted on the relevant documents when you fill in the **Item Reference No.** field.

 > [!NOTE]
 > [!INCLUDE [2021_releasewave2](includes/2021_releasewave2.md)]